Academic Standing

 Waiving Required Withdrawal typically requires showing resolution of whatever circumstances led to problems in your academic performance.
 Waivers are less likely to be approved if the most recent semester showed an escalation of academic problems (such as an increase in unsatisfactory grades or a drop in your term GPA).

-2. What academic, personal, or other circumstances led to unsatisfactory academic performance?
+- What academic, personal, or other circumstances led to your academic performance this past semester?

-3. What are your plans for the upcoming semester for addressing the challenges above, and what is the timeline for your proposal?
+- What are your plans for the upcoming semester to improve your performance and address any remaining challenges?
+What is the timeline for your proposal?
 You must be specific.

-4. What evidence do you have that your proposed strategies will work?
+- What evidence do you have that your proposed strategies will be effective?

-Optional: You may include a letter of support from your academic adviser.
-Your adviser can email the Registrar’s Office directly with more information about your academic situation.
+Optional: You may include a letter of support from other informal campus advisers.
+They can email the Registrar’s Office directly with more information about your academic situation at [email protected].

-Optional: You may include relevant supporting documents.
-Those of a private nature, such as medical or legal documents, will be viewed only by the committee representative from the Office of Community and Student Life.
+Optional: You may submit relevant supporting documents of a private nature, such as medical or legal documents, to [email protected].
+They will be viewed only by the committee representative from the Office of Community and Student Life.

 Academic Probation